ravig31/low-latency-league/README.md

 4. Final design (current code)
    - Replace dynamic structures with fixed‑capacity, cache‑friendly, SoA style layout

+Tradeoff: the real downside with a fixed range is the price coverage, however for the sake of the benchmark range it works.

 ## Optimisation 2 - Unified Matching via Price Sign Normalisation
 When inserting:
 ```cpp